This easy Rum Cake Recipe is just like grandma used to make. With only seven ingredients, you can make this moist cake right at home!

-- 1/3 cup rum
+- ⅓ cup rum

-- 2 teas almond extract
+- 2 teaspoon almond extract

-- 2 teas McCormick Pure Vanilla Extract
+- 2 teaspoon McCormick Pure Vanilla Extract

-Preheat the oven to 350 degrees F. Grease an angel food cake pan, or three loaf pans.
+- Preheat the oven to 350 degrees F. Grease an angel food cake pan, or three loaf pans.

-In the bowl of your stand mixer, fitted with the paddle attachment, cream the butter and 2 cups sugar on high speed until light and fluffy, about 1 - 2 minutes.
+- In the bowl of your stand mixer, fitted with the paddle attachment, cream the butter and 2 cups sugar on high speed until light and fluffy, about 1 - 2 minutes.
 Scrape down the sides as needed.

-In a bowl, whisk the rum, almond, and McCormick vanilla extract together.
+- In a bowl, whisk the rum, almond, and McCormick vanilla extract together.

-Add the flour alternating with the rum mix to the butter in three batches, beginning and ending with the flour.
+- Add the flour alternating with the rum mix to the butter in three batches, beginning and ending with the flour.
 Set aside.

-In another clean bowl, whisk the egg whites with a whisk attachment over high speed.
+- In another clean bowl, whisk the egg whites with a whisk attachment over high speed.
 Gradually sprinkle in the remaining 1 cup sugar.
 Beat until soft peaks form.

-Gently fold the butter batter into the egg whites until no streaks remain.
+- Gently fold the butter batter into the egg whites until no streaks remain.

-Pour the cake batter into the prepared pan(s) and bake until a toothpick inserted in the center comes out clean, about 1 hour 20 minutes for an angel food pan, or 55-60 minutes for loaf pans.
+- Pour the cake batter into the prepared pan(s) and bake until a toothpick inserted in the center comes out clean, about 1 hour 20 minutes for an angel food pan, or 55-60 minutes for loaf pans.

-Let cool in pan 20 minutes before turning out.
+- Let cool in pan 20 minutes before turning out.
 Cool completely and serve.